-By walking the Te Araroa Trail, we also hope to show kiwis the important links between nature and wellbeing, including the need to protect and restore our precious natural environment.
+By walking Te Araroa, we also hope to show kiwis the important links between nature and wellbeing, including the need to protect and restore our precious natural environment.

 We’re raising money for the Mental Health Foundation and Federated Mountain Clubs – connecting advocacy for mental health and wellbeing with the protection of our access to Aotearoa’s wild places.